mefsantos/tsanalyse/README.md

 ## Installation Notes

+### Pre-requisites:

+* Python
+* pip
+* python-dev

+#### Installing pip:

+        curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+        sudo python get-pip.py

-The tool set requires some external libraries described in _requirements_info.txt_, along with instructions.
-It is implemented to work on Linux and MacOS.
+This tool may also require some external libraries in order to work on 64-bit processors. namely:

+* lib32z1
+* lib32stdc++6

-To install the requirements and link the compilers to the envirnoment run the following command:
+To install the requirements and link the compilers to the environment run the following command:

-        ./install_package.sh
+        bash install_package.sh

 This script will run **python setup.py install --user** and add the path for the compilers' source code to the your environment, aka, '$PATH'

+Alternativelly you can run the script as root adding su, sudo or root:

+        bash install_package.sh sudo

+This script will then run **sudo python setup.py install** instead.
+It will still add the source paths to the environment.

 ## Documentation